avinash-chouhan/seg-mentor/README.md

 ...Coming soon...

 ## Previous and similar work

-Some healthy chunks of our code are borrowed from Daniil Pakhomov's repo[tf-image-segmentation](https://github.com/warmspringwinds/tf-image-segmentation]). mostly those ```/utils```  package.
+Some structure ideas and chunks of the code are borrowed from [Daniil Pakhomov](http://warmspringwinds.github.io/)'s repo [tf-image-segmentation](https://github.com/warmspringwinds/tf-image-segmentation).

-Beyond those, it was very useful as a headstart; we went far beyond a fork though, since we felt a better and up-to-date design will yield a repo more widely and deeply useful.
+It was very useful as a headstart; we went far beyond a fork though, since we felt a better and up-to-date design will yield a repo more widely and deeply useful.
 If it does the trick for you, please do credit our contribution :)

 An up-to-date work similar to ours is [RTSeg](https://github.com/MSiam/TFSegmentation) (see also ref. to paper below);
 Their 'SkipNet' architecture is in fact an FCN (altouhgh some details are not as in the original paper),